zeekay/polar/README.md

 });
 ```

-The webhook handler requires the `POLAR_WEBHOOK_SECRET` environment variable to be set.
+The webhook handler uses the `webhookSecret` from the Polar client configuration or the `POLAR_WEBHOOK_SECRET` environment variable.